Lufkin, Texas: Railroad era 1882–1890

-Lynching in Lufkin 1864-1924

-Before Lufkin was officially founded, a band of night riders allegedly lynched Jim Burris, John D. Gann, William Anglin, and another man for opposing the Confederate cause.

-In 1895 Walter Johnson was lynched in Lufkin's Cotton Square for an alleged rape.

-A mob attempted to lynch Booker T. Williams though he escaped with help of the local sheriff and with the intervention of federal troops.
-Williams was later given the death penalty and electrocuted.

-Timber boom 1890-1920
+1890s, early 1900s, and timber boom

 The timber boom lasted between 1890 and 1920.
 Three main lumbering families are recognized for much of the economic prosperity in Lufkin – the Kurths, the Hendersons, and the Wieners.
 Joseph H. Kurth Sr., was a German immigrant, who had operated a sawmill in Polk County, Texas.
 He moved to a small settlement north of Lufkin known as Keltys.
 In 1887, Kurth obtained a sawmill from Charles L. Kelty.
 He was soon joined by S. W. Henderson Sr., and Sam Wiener, both of Corrigan, Texas.
 In 1890, the men started the Angelina County Lumber Company.
 The company became the forerunner of the lumber industry in East Texas, and led to much of the economic prosperity in Lufkin.
 At the peak of the three families' activities, nearly a dozen sawmills and several other industries were operating.

-KKK in Lufkin 1920s-2000s

-By the 1920s the Knights of the Ku Klux Klan has established Klavern No. 16 or Angelina Klan of Lufkin.
-By September 1922 over 1000 klansmen gathered in public in front of 5000 spectators in an initiation ceremony.
-Women and children ("Junior KKK") members were celebrated.
+In 1895, Walter Johnson was lynched for alleged rape, and in 1924, a mob attempted to lynch Booker T. Williams, but he escaped with the help of the local sheriff.
+Williams was ultimately executed by the state.
+By the 1920s, the Ku Klux Klan had established a Klavern in Lufkin.
+In September 1922, over 1000 klansmen gathered in public in front of 5000 spectators in an initiation ceremony.
 Large parades for the Klan were held throughout the 1920s.

-In the 1920's the KKK pursued certain individuals accusing them of selling liquor sometimes tarring and feathering them.

-In the 60's an interracial blues band was chased out of town by the KKK.

-1966 a large KKK rally was held just outside of Lufkin,Texas.

-In 1984 the KKK met at the Lufkin Civic Center.
-Representative Charlie Wilson tried to prevent this meeting.

-In 2008 the KKK planned a rally in Lufkin at an undisclosed location.

-In 2009, KKK flyers were found in driveways across Lufkin.

-Bonnie and Clyde Robbery 1932

 In May 1932, Clyde Barrow and Bonnie Parker robbed a gas station in Lufkin and stole a car with a child sleeping in the backseat.